sylvaindeschenes/sylvaindeschenes.github.io/readme.markdown

 This website is made with love on Jekyll and hosted for free on Gihthub Pages.

-Disclaimer: I'm really not considering myself as a coder but I've tried as much as possible to follow the web best practices.
+**Disclaimer**: I'm really not considering myself as a coder but I've tried as much as possible to follow the web best practices.

 The options I have chosen during the creation of this website have been based on the following: